webpack/webpack.js.org/src/content/api/compilation-hooks.md

 T> This hook will be available in v5.0.0

-Called to assign an `id` to each chunks.
+Called to assign an `id` to each chunk.

 - Callback Parameters: `modules`